If I assumed that you check online reviews every time you want to purchase a product or a service would I be wrong?

 The secret is to keep a cool head and have a proactive approach.

-Here are 10 steps you can take while managing online reviews.
+Here are 10 steps you can take while managing negative online reviews.

 1. Find (negative) online reviews